mallocator/Elasticsearch-Exporter/README.md

 * Specify scope as type, index or whole cluster
 * Run in test mode without modifying any data
 * Support for proxies, authentication and ssl
-* Works with most Elasticsearch versions
+* Works with most ElasticSearch versions
 * Run multiple requests in separate processed in parallel

 # New: Version 2 !!!